 Wes Rangel, director of business development at DotcomWeavers, says, “market segmentation creates a cycle where you study data, improve marketing tactics by segment, earn more sales, get better information, improve tactics again, and so on.”

-eCommerce stores provide the unique opportunity to reach every customer on an individual level.
+eCommerce stores provide a unique opportunity to reach every customer on an individual level.
 The more personal you make the shopping experience, the greater the ROI.
 To that end, every online store should create an environment through on-page content, prompt customer service, social media, and follow up emails where you ask customers to leave feedback.
 This information is even more valuable than the revenue generated by sales, as it will help you improve over time.

 By understanding user behavior and how people think about your content you can create more effective market segments.